About the FDF Centenary

 packaging have made our food increasingly affordable, convenient, healthy and

 safe while helping to reduce waste and conserve scarce resources.
-Statutory and

 voluntary regulation has improved standards and bolstered consumer confidence